|

 Fort Dodge, Iowa, is home to one of the most magnificent art projects in the state of Iowa.
 Guido Van Helten painted an incredible mural on a grain silo in Fort Dodge, Iowa.
 The mural showcases his outstanding talent as an artist, but it also showcases the people and the history of Fort Dodge.

-After you visit the grain silo, swing into Tea Thyme/Thyme To Shop for a tasty meal.
-This tea room offers the best chicken salad croissant sandwich that I have indulged in, in quite some time.
-The menu changes, which means you can enjoy something new on each visit.
+The menu at Tea Thyme changes, which means you can enjoy something new on each visit.
 If you want a home-cooked meal in a fun setting, this is your go-to place.
 The shopping is also fun, so budget to spend a little on your visit.

 These 9 places to visit in Iowa are a good place to start exploring my home state.
 This is a glimpse of what Iowa has to offer.
 The numerous state parks, lakes, festivals, and beautiful Main Streets are sure to win you over.
 Most of all, the people of Iowa will welcome you, including me.
 Come and visit.